-- a) Applications - 1) Each person who desires to apply for admittance to the examination for a private sewage disposal system installation contractor license or a private sewage disposal system pumping contractor license shall file an application for examination on forms provided by the Department.
-These forms may be obtained by writing to the Illinois Department of Public Health, Division of Environmental Health.
+- a) Applications - 1) Each person who desires to apply for admittance to the examination for a Private Sewage Disposal System Installation Contractor license or a Private Sewage Disposal System Pumping Contractor license shall file an application for examination on forms provided by the Department.
+These forms may be obtained by writing to the Illinois Department of Public Health, Division of Environmental Health. - 2) The Department will establish examination Examination dates and locations shall be established by the Department.
+A completed application, a photograph of the applicant, and a fee of \$100 for each examination shall\$25.00 must be filed with the Department at least 30 days prior to the examination date. - b) Examination Requirements and Results

-- 2) The Department will establish examination Examination dates and locations shall be established by the Department.
-A completed application, a photograph of the applicant, and a fee of \$100 25.00 for each examination shall must be filed with the Department at least 30 days prior to the examination date. - b) Examination Requirements and Results - Installation License Examination.
-The examination for a private sewage disposal system installation contractor license shall test the applicant's knowledge of the design, installation, operation, maintenance, repair, repairing and servicing of private sewage disposal systems. - 2) Pumping Licensing Examination.
-The examination for a private sewage disposal system pumping contractor license shall test the applicant's knowledge of the pumping, hauling, and disposing disposal of wastes removed from private sewage disposal systems. - 3) Individuals desiring both the installation contractor license and pumping contractor license shall must pass the examination for each license. - Passing Grade.
+- Installation License Examination.
+The examination for a Private Sewage Disposal System Installation Contractor license shall test the applicant's knowledge of the design, installation, operation, maintenance, repairrepairing and serviceservicing of private sewage disposal systems. - Pumping Licensing Examination.
+The examination for a Private Sewage Disposal System Pumping Contractor license shall test the applicant's knowledge of the pumping, hauling, and disposingdisposal of wastes removed from private sewage disposal systems. - 3) Individuals desiring both the installation contractor license and pumping contractor license shallmust pass the examination for each license. - Passing Grade.
 The examination shall consist of questions with a combined grade value of 100 points.
-To In order to successfully pass the examination, a grade of not less than 70 shall 75 must be obtained. - 5) Failure to Attend an Examination.
-Any person who fails to notify the Department in writing by letter, fax, or e-mail at least two working days prior to the date of the examination and fails to attend the examination will be required to resubmit an application and fee to be eligible to take an examination on another date.
+ToIn order to successfully pass the examination, a grade of not less than 70 shall75 must be obtained. - 5) Failure to Attend an Examination.
+Any person who fails to notify the Department in writing by letter, fax or e-mail at least 2 working days prior to the date of the examination and fails to attend the examination will be required to resubmit an application and fee to be eligible to take an examination on another date.
 If an emergency or severe weather conditions do not allow an individual to attend an examination, the individual may make a written request to the Department explaining why the individual was unable to attend.
-The Department will review the request and, if the request is accepted, the individual will not be charged a new application fee to reschedule the examination.
-Failure to Pass.
+The Department will review the request and, if the request is accepted, the individual will not be charged a new application fee to reschedule the examination.Failure to Pass.
 Any person who fails to pass the examination shall be admitted to a subsequent regularly scheduled examination after filing a new application and fee with the Department in accordance with subsection (a) of this Section.
 However, persons who fail to pass the exam 2 times in a calendar year shall be required to wait at least one calendar year from the date of the last examination before taking the examination again.